ffxstyleguide/styleguide-afr/_section_colours/-primary-colours.md

 ---
 title: Primary Colours
+published: true
 ---

 The primary colors are the core, used to define our brand.
 They should be used predominately in marketing our product.
+Blue is great

 {% include colour-table.html colour="cerulean" base-tint="400" %}